comunica/Article-ISWC2023-SolidQuery/content/appendix-evaluation.md

 <figcaption markdown="block">
 The number of queries each approach achieves the lowest query execution time for across all **cMatch-based** approaches over all 8 **discover** queries with 5 instantiations.
-A win for a certain approach is only considered if the results are correct for this query.
+A win for a certain approach is only considered if the results are accurate for this query.
-Five queries are missing due to no approaches achieving correct results.
+Five queries are missing due to no approaches achieving accurate results.
 </figcaption>
 </figure>